talviano/CourseEnrollmentSystem/README.md

 Or download the ZIP from GitHub and extract it.

 ### 2. Open in Your IDE
-- Open the project in IntelliJ, Eclipse, or VSCode.
+- Open the project in VSCode, IntelliJ, etc.
-- Ensure the `src` folder is marked as the "Sources Root" if necessary.

 ### 3. Compile and Run `Main.java`
 - Navigate to `src/main/Main.java`.